 - what is to be achieved by the breach.

-If an application is made to breach a family preservation order, the order continues in force until the matter is determined by the Court (s.
-316).
+If, following a breach, an application is made to vary or revoke a family preservation order, the order continues in force until the matter is determined by the Children’s Court (s.316, CYFA).

-The Court may make an IAO if it adjourns the hearing.
-The IAO is the prevailing order as the family preservation order is suspended for the period of the IAO, but it is not extended (s.
-262(7)).
+The Children’s Court may make an IAO as a result of a breach Family Preservation Order.
+The IAO is the prevailing order as the family preservation order is suspended for the period of the IAO, but it is not extended (s.262(7), CYFA).

-If an application to breach a family preservation order is before the Court when the expiry date approaches, a separate application will be needed if the child continues to be in need of protection.
+If an application to confirm, vary or revoke a family preservation order following a breach is before the Children’s Court when the expiry date approaches, a separate application will be needed if the child continues to be in need of protection.

 Can a family preservation order be extended?